firesidefiction/firesidefiction.github.io/_drafts/2018.2/issue-55-may-2018/2018-05-15-the-paladin-protocol.md

 They sigh again. _Ping: Central Control._

 **Request received.
 How can I help you today, Aaryn?** The bland monotone of a white woman echoes in their head.
-If only Viktor had taken their suggestion to teach the software Ebonics…but the investors nixed that idea _real_ quick.
+If only Viktor had taken their suggestion to teach the software Ebonics… but the investors nixed that idea _real_ quick.

 _Reply: I need to get up, shower, and dress._